 BoardPrep’s drug addiction help programs, based on recent advances in brain-science, offer same-day and next-day admissions, as well as private rooms.
 Additionally, when a patient is referred by their doctor, BoardPrep provides doctor to doctor communication, case management expertise and clinician to clinician handoff.
 As a Vivitrol Provider, BoardPrep distinguishes itself as a state-of-the-art drug rehab.

 BoardPrep Addiction and Mental Health Treatment Services

-BoardPrep drug addiction help options include inpatient rehab, outpatient treatment and licensed detox with full psychiatric and psychological services.
+BoardPrep drug addiction help options include day-night rehab, outpatient treatment and licensed detox with full psychiatric and psychological services.
 Additionally, BoardPrep experts perform in-hospital assessments, interventions and court services.
 Furthermore, all programs at BoardPrep Recovery in Tampa, Florida offer the 12-step recovery model, with a robust family program and available extended care options.

 How to Refer

 To refer a family member, colleague, employee, client or patient to BoardPrep, just call 813-600-7929.
 Most of our clients come to treatment through referral from a doctor, therapist, professional, family and alumni.
 If you are exploring treatment options for someone you care about, we will provide the support you need to get them into treatment.
 Please call us at 813-600-7929 to discuss any unique circumstances.
 BoardPrep offers same-day direct admissions, transfers from hospital or other detox programs, phone consultations, assessments by appointment, interventions and court services.